 9.6.2.2 SFTD Measurement requirements

-When no DRX is used in either of the NR PCell and E-UTRA PSCell, the physical layer measurement period of the SFTD measurement shall be Tmeasure_SFTD1 = max(0.2,[5] * SMTC period) s.
+When no DRX is used in either of the NR PCell and E-UTRA PSCell, the physical layer measurement period of the SFTD measurement shall be Tmeasure_SFTD1 = max(0.2, 5 * SMTC period) s.

 When DRX is used in either of the NR PCell or the E-UTRA PSCell, or in both PCell and PSCell, the physical layer measurement period (Tmeasure_SFTD1) of the SFTD measurement shall be as specified in Table 9.6.2.2-1.